jjuraska/cruzhacks2018/README.md

 Python client library for the cloud-based Speech API to transcribe a spoken utterance to text.
 The asynchronous communication with the service uses the WebSocket protocol enabling real-time speech recognition.

+## Prerequisites

+The client is implemented in Python 3, and it requires the following packages to be installed before use:

+- websockets
+- asyncio
+- pyaudio
+- flask

 ## How to Use It

 ```